jmaxwilson/iOS-shortcuts/README.md

 # iOS-shortcuts
-Useful shortcuts for the iOS 12 Shortcuts app that I have created to script and simplify common tasks:
+This repo contain useful shortcuts for the iOS 12 Shortcuts app that I have created to script and simplify common tasks.
+To install them on your iOS device, open the install link on your device using Safari.

+## Shortcuts

 | | Shortcut | Description | Safari Install Link|
 | - | - | - | - |